 Your bank will find that Shumaker has exceptional strengths in helping you deal with complex business and regulatory issues unique to the industry.
 On the business side, we work with our clients to assist with whole bank, branch or affiliate acquisitions or, conversely, to assist the client in finding an acceptable partner with which to affiliate, if that is desired.
 We will advise the Board of Directors and management from the initial approach through execution of the definitive agreement and closing of the transaction.

-We can help find the best way to offer securities, either publically or privately, to finance growth.
+We can help find the best way to offer securities, either publicly or privately, to finance growth.
 We will represent you in registering the securities with the SEC and any appropriate state securities regulators or finding an appropriate exemption from such registration, preparing the offering documents, negotiating any underwriting agreements, interacting with regulators, if necessary, on such issues as change in bank control filings, and guiding you through the whole capital raising process.

 We are equally adept in the complex area of trust services.
 One of our Partners has served as General Counsel to the Association of Trust Organizations, a national trade group of non-depository trust companies, for over 20 years and has gained invaluable insights into the unique issues regarding trust operations for trust companies and banks.
 Many community banks do not have or want the complexity of establishing a trust department.
 But because we have organized and have relationships with numerous trust companies around the country, we can help banking clients partner with other trust providers to deliver trust services to their clients.